-Maybe you have read all the blogs by color experts looking for answers or just relied on what the paint store says about what colors go together.
+Maybe you read blogs by color experts looking for answers or just rely on what the paint store says about what colors go together.
 Maybe you post questions on Houzz or other forums to ask “What is the best color for my house or room” and get a list of different, but well meaning answers which are meaningless because your house, finishes and lighting are unique and what worked for others may not work for you.
 Maybe you think you have a great color sense and don’t need help.
 How has that been working for you?

-I had a long journey in learning about color, and it is just recently that I finally feel like I “get it”.
+I had a long journey learning about color, and I finally “get it”.
 I understand more than ever why people struggle with picking paint colors and why it is inevitable that most people will “mess up” and make expensive mistakes that will need to be re-painted.
 I’ve been there!

-I always loved color, felt like I had a good “color sense” of what went together well, and a great memory for color.
-When I went shopping, I did a good job of finding that color that matched something else I had.
+I have always loved color, and had good “color sense” of what went together well, as well as a great memory for color when I went shopping to find items to match the color I was looking for.
 I relied on that good “color sense” for many years.

-When I started my home staging and design business, I learned more through my training about picking paint colors to help home owners sell their house.
-While I learned the value of neutral colors to help appeal to more buyers, picking the exact colors often came down to using guides others had developed on what colors they thought worked well together, based on their personal opinion and their “color sense”.
+When I started my home staging and design business, I learned about picking paint colors to help home owners sell their house.
+While I learned the value of neutral colors to help appeal to more buyers, picking the exact colors often came down to using guides others had developed on what colors they thought worked well together, based on their personal subjective opinion and “color sense”.
 The basis for how those colors were selected was never clearly explained.

-Wanting to learn more and struggling with how to determine and work with so called “undertones”, I took a color training with a well-known “color expert” to become a certified color expert.
-I received information on how to identify “warm and cool” color schemes, what paint colors with certain “undertones” generally went together and which paint colors to avoid.
-Again, I received a list of paint colors that were favorites with notes on their “undertones”, and colors to be avoided.
-It all was based on the trainer’s “perception” of what the “undertones” were, and what worked together and what didn’t.
-There was no clear direction on how to determine these “undertones” for yourself other than looking at colors against a so called “white” background and using your own visual perception of what you were seeing.
+Wanting to learn more and struggling with how to determine “undertones”, I took a color training to become a certified color expert.
+I received information on how to identify “warm and cool” color schemes, what paint colors had certain “undertones” , and generally went together and which paint colors to avoid.
+It all was based on the trainer’s “visual perception” of what the “undertones” were, and what worked together and what didn’t.
+There was no clear direction on how to determine these “undertones” for yourself other than looking at colors against a “white” background and using your own visual perception of what you were seeing.

-I started to wonder if maybe the paint companies had the secret answers and would call them to ask whether certain colors would work with others and reviewed their suggestions for color combinations.
+I started to wonder if the paint companies had the secret answers regarding undertones and would call them to ask whether certain colors would work together.
 I poured over fan decks and thought there were secrets to unlocking the mystery of color in the way the colors were ordered on the sheets.
 Wrong!

-And while I felt like my understanding of how color worked was getting better over time, and I had learned many good “rules of thumb” and had lots of lists and advice on good combinations from various color experts, it still seemed that much of it was a mystery that I did not truly understand, especially since the experts all had different ways of doing things.
+And while I felt like my understanding of how color worked was getting better and I had learned many good “rules of thumb”, and had lots of lists and advice on good combinations from various well meaning color experts, it still seemed that much of it was a mystery that I did not truly understand, especially since the experts all had different ways of doing things.

-I learned that those fan decks from the paint company are not in a logical order, there is no such thing as “undertones” in the way the vast majority of color experts use the term, and the vast majority of color information out there is really pretty silly and incorrect.
-While many artists and designers out there will scoff at this and say using science takes all the fun out of it and they can figure it out using their own eyes, I bet they make color mistakes and wish they knew why.
+I learned that those fan decks from the paint companies are not in a logical order, there is no such thing as “undertones” in the way the vast majority of color experts use the term, and the vast majority of color information out there is incorrect.
+While many artists and designers will scoff at this and say using science takes all the fun out of it and they can figure it out using their own eyes, I bet they make color mistakes and wish they knew why.
 And do they realize that we all see color a little differently?
 How do they know that the way they see it is the same as how their client sees it?
 Using great “color sense” is a very subjective way to go about it.
 And while some may think they have found the magic formula by purchasing a color measuring tool and using the app to find a paint color that may match, the real magic comes from understanding what the data really means and how you can use it.

-When it comes right down to it though, regardless of what the science says, color combinations still have to look good to you!
+Regardless of color science, color combinations still have to look good to you and your client!
 There is both an art and science to selecting great colors.
 A good color strategist can help you bridge the gap to finding the perfect colors for you and have all the tools in their toolbox to help you, both their great color sense and the science to fine tune the selections to really work.